stirtrek/stirtrek.github.io/source/sessions/index.md

 # This year's sessions
 <div class="icon-hr"></div>

-Our Call for Speakers is over and reviews are in process.
-More details will be here soon!
+Our Call for Speakers is closed and we're selecting speakers now.
+As they confirm, we'll update this page with more details!